 As long as they carefully follow the instructions regarding hygiene and the handling of the lenses, there should be no reason to worry.
 Children mature enough to understand the importance of these instructions will also be responsible enough to adhere to them.

-Get more information regarding overnight ortho-k lenses at The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick will carry out an eye exam and will happily answer any questions you may have.
+Get more information regarding overnight ortho-k lenses at Drs.
+Farkas, Kassalow, Resnick & Associates. our eye doctors will carry out an eye exam and will happily answer any questions you may have.